bugbakery/transcribee/README.md

    Once you are happy with the transcript, you can export it.

-[^models]: At the moment we use whisper.cpp for transcription, Wav2Vec2 for realignment and pyannote-audio for speaker diarization.
+[^models]: At the moment we use whisper.cpp for transcription, Wav2Vec2 for realignment and speechbrain for speaker identification.
 [^editor]: The editor is based on slate with collaboration using the automerge CRDT.

 ## Acknowledgements